instructure/instructure-ui/packages/ui-core/docs/02-testing-components.md

 Code coverage thresholds are configured in `karma.config.js`.
 If coverage numbers go below the configured values, the build will fail.

-When you run `npm test` a detailed coverage report is generated in `js-coverage/index.html`.
+When you run `yarn test` a detailed coverage report is generated in the `coverage/` directory.